smfm-project/sen2mosaic/docs/source/sen2mosaic.rst

                 username: Scihub username.
 Sign up at https://scihub.copernicus.eu/.
                 password: Scihub password.

-On this page each of the functions from the download, preprocess, composite and mosaic modules are documented.
+On this page each of the functions from the ``download``, ``preprocess``, and ``mosaic`` modules are documented.
+A further module named ``utilities`` contains generic functions for processing Sentinel-2 data.
 Note that the ``main()`` function in each is what is driven by the command line tools, so in addition to it's component parts you can call the entire processing chain from Python.

 Download module
 ---------------